 In case you haven’t noticed, spring is coming!
 Things are getting lighter, the weather is improving, people are looking forward to new things.
 It’s time to step out of your winter rut and spice things up on your social media platforms.

 One of the ways I help clients is to create a focused content calendar each month, making it easy to determine what to post on Facebook, LinkedIn, Instagram and others.
 No more sitting down at the computer (or on your phone) and wondering what in the world should you post that day.
 Follow this simple content plan and spring forward into March with a rejuvenated focus to serve your favorite clients.
+Businesses have instagram followers buy their products directly online, followers are really important.

 7 Super Content Ideas for March